-Bit Туре Initial State Function 7 R/W Reserved 6 R/W 1 = discard errored cells Discard Receive Error Cells On receipt of any cell with an error (e.g. short cell, invalid command mnemonic, receive HEC error (if enabled)), this ell will be discarded and will not enter the receive FIFO.
-5 R/W 0 = all interrupts able Cell Error Interrupts Only Bit 0 in this register is set (Interrupts Enabled), setting of this bit enables only "Received Cell Error" (as defined in bit to trigger interrupt line."
-4 R/W 0 = disabled Transmit Data Parity Check Directs TC to check parity of TxDATA against parity bit located in TXPARITY.
-3 R/W 1 = discard idle cells Discard Received Idle Cells Directs TC to discard received idle (VPI/VCI = 0 and GFC = 0) cells from PMD without signalling external systems.
-2 R/W 0 = not halted Halt Tx Halts transmission of data from TC to PMD and forces the TxD outputs to the "0" state."
-1 R/W 0 = cell mode UTOPIA Mode Select: 0 = cell mode, 1 = byte mode.
+Bit Туре Initial State Function 7 R/W 0 = OSC Multiplied by one Clock Multiplier.
+Controls whether or not the OSC reference clock inputs is multiplied by two to generate the line clock.
+Cleared (0) = OSC is multiplied by 1 to generate line clock Set (1) = OSC is multiplied by 2 to generate line clock 6 RW 1 = discard Errored Cells Discard Receive Error Cells On receipt of any cell with an error (e.g. short cell, invalid command mnemonic, receive HEC error (if enabled), this cell will be discarded and will not enter the receive FIFO.
+5 RW 0 = all interrupts Enable Cell Error Interrupts Only If Bit 0 in this register is set (Interrupts Enabled), setting of this bit enables only "Received Cell Error" (as defined in bit 6) to trigger interrupt line".
+4 RW 0 = disabled Transmit Data Parity Cells Directs TC to check parity of TxDATA against parity bit located in TXPARITY.
+3 RW 1 = discard idle cells Discard Received Idle Cells Directs TC to discard received idle (VPI/VCI = 0 and GFC = 0) cells from PMD without signaling external systems.
+2 RW 0 = not halted Halt Tx Halts transmission of data from TC to PMD and forces the TxD output to the "0" state.
+1 RW 0 = cell mode UTOPIA Mode Select 0 = cell mode, 1 = byte mode.
 0 R/W 1 = enable interrupts Enable Interrupt Pin (Interrupt Mask Bit) Enables the INT output pin.
 If cleared, pin is always high and interrupt is masked.
 If set, an interrupt will be signaled by setting the interrupt pin to "0".
-It doesn't affect the Interrupt Status Registers."
+It doesn't affect the Interrupt Status Registers".